waynodiablo/Oystercard/further_javascript/learning_objectives.md

 * Describe the relationship between Angular's scope and globalScope objects.
 * Compare Angular controllers to the controllers in Sinatra.
 * Explain the purpose of Services and Factories in an Angular application.
+* Write meaningful unit and feature tests using Karma and Protractor

 ##Server side JavaScript